 - 1. Research chemicals and processes to be used. - 2.
 Identify and evaluate all types of hazards involved.
 Some evaluations to consider: what are the hazards?
 What is the worst that can happen?
 What can be done to prevent that?
 What can be done to minimize each risk?
-What should be done if something goes wrong? - 3.
-Consider if additional hazards may be present, if scaling up - 4.
-Select controls to adequately lower the perceived risks, using the hierarchy of controls (starting with the most effective): - Eliminate hazardous substances and hazardous steps in the process (if possible), - Substitute with less-hazardous chemicals, smaller quantities, and safer processes, - Implement engineering controls, such as local ventilation or remote controls, - Implement administrative controls, such as an after-hours policy during exceptionally hazardous processes - As a last line of defense, assess PPE requirements - Refer to our website for additional guidance on general PPE practices. - Additional information on hazard identification can be found in the document: Identifying and Evaluating Hazards in Research Laboratories: Guidelines Developed by the Hazards Identification and Evaluation Task Force of the American Chemical Society's Committee on Chemical Safety, 2013. - 5.
+What should be done if something goes wrong?

+- 3. Consider if additional hazards may be present, if scaling up - 4.
+Select controls to adequately lower the perceived risks, using the hierarchy of controls (starting with the most effective): - Eliminate hazardous substances and hazardous steps in the process (if possible), - Substitute with less-hazardous chemicals, smaller quantities, and safer processes Implement engineering controls, such as local ventilation or remote controls, - Implement administrative controls, such as an after-hours policy during exceptionally hazardous processes - As a last line of defense, assess PPE requirements - A Laboratory PPE Hazard Assessment Guide that can be used for additional guidance on general PPE practices is available on the EH&S website.. - Additional information on hazard identification can be found in the document: Identifying and Evaluating Hazards in Research Laboratories: Guidelines Developed by the Hazards Identification and Evaluation Task Force of the American Chemical Society's Committee on Chemical Safety, 2013. - 5.
 Ensure emergency response situations have been addressed:

-Hazards identified and assessment of risk should be documented for any new procedures, practices, or spaces involving usage of hazardous chemicals or materials.
-A risk assessment tool and guide are available on our website.
+Document hazards identified, assessment of risk, and safety measures for any new procedures, practices, or spaces involving usage of hazardous chemicals or materials.
+A risk assessment tool and guide are available on the EH&S website.
 If the assessment results in requirements for controls, those requirements must be documented in lab protocols (as described in the following paragraph).
-For best practices, it is recommended that the assessment be documented whether or not controls are required.